Phillies Slugger Carlos Santana Promised Leukemia Patient He Would Hit Home Run For Him, Then Followed Through

 — Jake Tapper (@jaketapper) August 6, 2018

-More stories like this one are needed in the wide world of sports.
-Too many times, the sports news world is filled with things like domestic violence and political drama.
-Seeing a kid dealing with leukemia have his day brightened by an athlete is something we could all use a little more of.

-Santana and the Phillies have been having a surprising season thus far in 2018.
+Santana and the Phillies are having a surprising season thus far in 2018.
 Philadelphia is currently 63-48 and are in first place in the National League East.
 They hold a 1.5-game lead on the second-place Atlanta Braves.

-As for his own stat line, Santana has compiled a.220 batting average to go along with 17 home runs and 64 RBI’s.
+As for his own stat line, Santana has compiled a .220 batting average to go along with 17 home runs and 64 RBIs.
 This is his first season with the Phillies, as he signed in free agency following eight seasons with the Cleveland Indians.

 All of that being said, this story may not end up making it into the major news outlets, but it is something that will make every single sports fans smile.
 Santana deserves credit for doing a good thing and Garcia will surely never forget the Phillies’ slugger coming through for him.